ankurbit1997/intellect-submission/README.md

   #Features
+   - This is Present in home i.e / URL
    - user can click Check in Button to check in the daily mood
    - user will be shown 5 moods on a scale with respective UI
    - hover effect to show the hovered card